husisusi/officeonlin-install.sh/README.md

 ---
 Script intended to build & install Office Online on moderns Ubuntu and Debian systems.

-Written by: Marc C. & Subhi H.
+Written by: Marc C., @DmDS & Subhi H.

 ----